COGS vs. COGP: What Every Restaurant Owner Needs to Know

 cost of goods sold

 If you’ve ever looked at your profit and loss statement and wondered why your food cost looks off, you’re not alone.
-For many restaurant owners, the numbers that go into a P&L can feel confusing, especially when you see things like Cost Of Goods Sold and Cost Of Goods Produced.
+For many restaurant owners, the numbers that go into a P&L can feel confusing, especially when you see things like Cost of Goods Sold and Cost Of Goods Produced.

 Both have to do with what you spend on food and supplies, but understanding a key difference will make your finances a lot clearer.
 It’s also one of the easiest ways to spot waste, track margins, and take advantage of tax deductions for your restaurant.